DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

 2. Create a new keypair in the developer portal

-2. Use postman to obtain a new token via password grant, with those client credentials, and using your fgirst name and last name (all lowercase) as user credentials.
+2. Use postman to obtain a new token via password grant, with those client credentials, and using your first name and last name (all lowercase) as user credentials.
 Example:

   ```